SanchayPahalwani/sdkTester/README.md

 # CruxPay sdkTester

+* Please make sure you've Xcode 11 installed.
+If not please go to Mac's App Store and install it.

 * Please make sure you've cocoapods installed.
 If not please click [here](https://guides.cocoapods.org/using/getting-started.html#installation) and install it.

 Clone the repo and run the app using the commands specified below: